PT symmetry as a necessary and sufficient condition for unitary time evolution: Unitarity when energies are not all real but complete

-While it is nice to see that $D(E)$ recovers the standard Breit-Wigner form, our results actually go further than that as they provide some justification for the use of the standard $D_{\rm BW}(E)$ in the first place.
+While it is nice to see that $D(E)$ recovers the standard Breit-Wigner form as given above, our results actually go further than that as they provide some justification for the use of the standard $D_{\rm BW}(E)$ in the first place.
 Specifically, if one works with a general complex potential, i.e. with one for which (\ref{E4}) is not obeyed, one would not get unitary time evolution.
 If for instance we work with a complex potential that has just one energy eigenstate with wave function $\psi=e^{-iE_Rt+E_It}$, the probability would be given as $\psi^*\psi=e^{-2E_It}$ and not be preserved in time, and would even grow in time if $E_I$ is negative.
 Hence, if we wish to describe absorption or decay processes in a time-preserving manner, we must augment this state with its complex conjugate partner and include the contribution of the partner to $D(E)$.
-Our approach is thus well-suited to a scattering process in which the in and out states long before and long after a collision are real eigenvalue eigenstates of a $\cal{P}\cal{T}$-invariant Hamiltonian $H_0$, with the states scattering through some short-range $\cal{P}\cal{T}$-invariant interaction $H_{\rm INT}$ for which $H_0+H_{\rm INT}$ has complex eigenvalues.
-In such a situation the interaction would generate two poles at $E_R\pm iE_I$ that would be on the same Riemann sheet and combine just as in (\ref{E25}) \cite{R12}.
+Our approach is thus well-suited to a scattering process in which the in and out states long before and long after a collision are real eigenvalue eigenstates of a $PT$-invariant Hamiltonian $H_0$, with the states scattering through some short-range $PT$-invariant interaction $H_{\rm INT}$ for which $H_0+H_{\rm INT}$ has complex eigenvalues.
+In such a situation the interaction would generate two poles at $E_R\pm iE_I$ that would be on the same Riemann sheet and combine just as in (\ref{E25}).\footnote{It would be of interest to see if the factor of $2$ in (\ref{E25}) might lead to some observable consequence, perhaps in the determination of branching ratios.}